Things to Do When You Visit Our Lodge in River Falls, WI

 If it's golf you are interested in, you've come to the right region.
 There are 6 golf courses within 10 minutes’ drive of town and 20 golf courses within 20 minutes of town!

 River Falls is located just 35 minutes from the Minneapolis/St. Paul International Airport, which makes it very convenient to get here from anywhere in the world!
-We've had visitors at Kinni Creek Lodge and Outfitters from 31 countries!
+We've had visitors at Kinni Creek Lodge and Outfitters from 49 countries so far!
 The small university in town also has many international connections putting River Falls on the global scene for many notable achievements.
 Located in such close proximity to the Twin Cities major metropolitan area, River Falls has often been referred to as a bedroom community for commuters to the metro.

 Eating & Shopping